0xNineteen/blog.md/contents/sol-blocks/index.md

   block (storing the updated accounts, caching current stakers, collecting validator fees, etc.): `bank.commit_transactions`

-The first and third are fairly straighforward at a high level, the second one is where things get interesting
+The first and third are fairly straightforward at a high level, the second one is where things get interesting

 *note:* the `bank`/`Bank` struct is used to represent accounts and metadata per slot

 ### proof-of-history and the `Entry` struct

-The reciever from the previous stage's `transaction_recorder. record_transactions` recieves a batch of txs and aims to produce a PoH hashchain.
+The receiver from the previous stage's `transaction_recorder. record_transactions` receives a batch of txs and aims to produce a PoH hashchain.

-PoH, at a high-level, is a infinite hash loop which hashes itself over and over.
-And since hash functions are a one-way function, the hash loop records a proof that some time has passed.
+PoH, at a high-level, is an infinite hash loop which hashes itself over and over.
+And since hash functions are one-way functions, the hash loop is a proof that some time has passed.

 The loop produces hash entries which are either 1) a loop of empty hashes or 2) a loop with tx hashes mixed into it.
 The key structure representing this is the `Entry` struct: